kopihao/permission-jedi/README.md

 # permission-jedi
-A JEDI to assist your Android Permission chores
+A JEDI to assist your Android Run-time Permission chores